piotrkilczuk/automated-testing-flask-dummy/README.md

 Persistence
 -----------

-Uses ephemeral storage only.
-In memory SQLite for Users, global variable for Quiz data.
+Uses SQLite for Users, global variable `quizzes/models.py:38` for Quiz data.
 Adjust to your needs.